ajparsons/lock-defaults/README.md

 ## Install

-You can install from pip: `python -m pip install lock-defaults'
+You can install from pip: `python -m pip install lock-defaults`

 Or you can copy the function directly into your projects.